Catastrophe in Elastic Tensegrity Frameworks: Algebraic reformulation

 to be the \textit{catastrophe set}.
-This is the part of the catastrophe discriminant $\cdisc$ which relates to the original problem.
+This is the part of the catastrophe discriminant $\cdisc$ that relates to the original problem. \end{definition}

 We note that the \textit{catastrophe set} $\cset$ partitions $\Omega_\R$ into cells within which the number of strict local minima is constant.
 Figure \ref{figure:computed-catastrophe-curves} depicts the number $|\mathcal{S}_y|$ of stable local minima for a typical point $y$ in each connected component of the complement $ \Omega_\mathbb{R} \setminus \cset$.
-Look ahead to Figure \ref{fig:fourbar_catastrophes} for another illustration of this phenomenon for the elastic four-bar linkage discussed in Section \ref{section:elastic-four-bar}. \end{definition} \begin{proposition} The \textit{catastrophe set} $\cset$ is a semialgebraic set. \end{proposition} \begin{proof} From the definition of $\cset$ follows that it is the projection of a semialgebraic set which by the Tarski-Seidenberg principle is again a semialgebraic set. \end{proof}
+Look ahead to Figure \ref{fig:fourbar_catastrophes} for another illustration of this phenomenon for the elastic four-bar linkage discussed in Section \ref{section:elastic-four-bar}.